Updated: May 30

 Ideally, the goal is to emphasize that you’re getting older, and your body is not the same as it once was when you were 18.
 You’re seeing these ED symptoms, and you want to know what is causing them and what you can do to reverse these symptoms and prevent your ED from getting worse.

-Doctors, on average, have about 15 minutes or less with every patient.
-So, whether or not you've got your “few” concerns out, you should watch their body language and lookout for signs that they’re trying to “hurry up” the visit.
+A Doctors visit, on average, is around 15 minutes or less with every patient.
+So, whether or not you've got your “few” concerns out, you should watch your doctor's body language and lookout for signs that they’re trying to “hurry up” the visit.

 Remember, the goal is to explain your story in a short and concise way so they can interpret what the next step is.
 If you feel like you’re not being heard, then get out of there!

-This is what we call a “bad” doctor, and no, it’s not the majority of doctors out there, but there are some that just aren’t experienced enough to really nail the 10-15 minute visit while giving quality care as they should.
+This is what we call a “bad” doctor visit, and no, it’s not the majority of doctors out there, but there are some that just aren’t experienced enough to really nail the 10-15 minute visit while giving quality care as they should.

 If that’s the case, then It’s time to find a different doctor.